 1-player, 2-player, and Zones-only

-If the athe ‘’e.g., itthat being tracked.
-Thus, in “”
+If the ME receives a movement message with the player id ‘0’ (e.g. /player/0/activity/normal 0,72), it means that only one player is being tracked.
+Thus, it is in “1-player mode” and should play accordingly.

-the a‘’‘’e.g., it being tracked, and thus “”should
+If the ME receives a movement message with player id ‘1’ or ‘2’ (e.g. /player/1/activity/normal 0,72), it means there are two players being tracked, and thus it is “2-player mode” and should play accordingly.

-the a movement message with ‘zone’ (e.g.s0/activity/normal 0,72), it“” (formerly called “bed”)
+If the ME receives a movement message with ‘zone’ (e.g. /zones/0/activity/normal 0,72), it means it is in “zone mode” (formerly called “bed”) and should play accordingly.

-in whichat tracking
+Composers should think in a paradigm in which any message can come at anytime and perform its task regardless of tracking mode.

 User Modes